jhorey/ferry/README.md

 This stack consists of two GlusterFS data nodes, and two OpenMPI compute nodes.
 There's also a Linux client that automatically connect to those backend components.
-To create this stack, just type `drydock start openmpi`.
-Once you create the stack, you can log in by typing `drydock ssh sa-0`.
+To create this stack, just type `ferry start openmpi`.
+Once you create the stack, you can log in by typing `ferry ssh sa-0`.

-More detailed installation instructions and examples can be found [here](http://drydock.opencore.io).
+More detailed installation instructions and examples can be found [here](http://ferry.opencore.io).

 Under the hood
 ==============

-Drydock leverages some awesome open source projects:
+Ferry leverages some awesome open source projects:

 * [Docker](https://www.docker.io) simplifies the management of Linux containers
 * [Python](http://www.python.org) programming language